RoseLeighton/HackableDEF/md/tmp.md

-terminology of this research project: in the platform society it may become easier to ‘hack’ the existing fabric of our cities and appropriate it for our own uses, whether it’s temporarily converting our apartment into a hotel, or mobilizing ‘friends’ at a public park - notwithstanding whether it’s for a communal bbq, a political rally or a riot against the powers that be.
+terminology of this research project: in the platform society it may become easier to ‘hack’ the existing fabric of our cities and appropriate it for our own uses, whether it’s temporarily converting our apartment into a hotel, or mobilizing ‘friends’ at a public park - whether it’s for a communal bbq, a political rally or a riot against the powers that be.
 As a consequence, we may make use of our urban infrastructures in more efficient ways and find more flexible ways to program our cities, mobilize crowds, organize communities, activate places and negotiate transactions.